Overview

 Parameters

-This is the same as send_message, except the receive_message
+This is the same as send_message, except thereceive_message call on the

 Parameters